chapel-lang/chapel/doc/rst/language/spec/locales.rst

 The default value for a variable with ``locale`` type is ``Locales[0]``.

 .. index::
-   single: locales;methods
+   single: locales; methods
-   single: predefined functions;locale
+   single: predefined functions; locale
 .. _Locale_Methods:

 Locale Methods